-- Pulse surveys: Frequent, quick surveys to measure employee experience and organisation health.
-These are particularly useful to collect feedback from employees about specific projects or activities.
+- Pulse surveys: Frequent, quick surveys to measure employee engagement and organisation health.
+These are particularly useful to collect feedback from employees about their remote work, specific projects or activities.

 - 360 surveys: Employees receive confidential, anonymous feedback from people who work around them, usually their manager, peers, direct reports, as well as themselves.
 For remote workers who have historically tended to be sidelined, 360 feedback surveys are particularly inclusive and informative.